agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab4/_index.md

 In this lab, we will use interactive query service Athena to query processed and crawled data from previous lab using SQL.
 Lets get started

 1. Go to [Athena console](https://us-east-2.console.aws.amazon.com/athena/home?region=us-east-2#query).
 First step is to get Athena setup to query successfully.
 This is a one-time setup for new accounts.
+{{% notice info %}}
+Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
+{{% /notice %}}
-1.1 Click on Settings, input Query result location as `s3://labdatalake/athenaqueryresults/` and click Save.
+1.1 Click on Settings, input Query result location as s3://**<<labdatalake>>**/athenaqueryresults/ and click Save.
     {{< img "athena-settings.png" "athena-settings1" >}}
     {{< img "athena-settings2.png" "athena-settings2" >}}
 1.2 Console is ready to query now.
 Select Database as `dms_docdb` from left navigation pane.